Batman: The Animated Series: Animation and character design

 For the first 65 episodes, Warner Bros.
 Animation outsourced the series to several animation studios around the globe.
-These studios included Spectrum Animation, Sunrise, Studio Junio, and Tokyo Movie Shinsha in Japan; Dong Yang Animation, Koko Enterprises Ltd., and AKOM in South Korea; Jade Animation in Hong Kong; Blue Pencil in Spain; and Network of Animation (NOA) in Canada.
+These studios included Spectrum Animation, Sunrise (Studio 6), Studio Junio, and Tokyo Movie Shinsha in Japan; Dong Yang Animation, Koko Enterprises Ltd., and AKOM in South Korea; Jade Animation in Hong Kong; Blue Pencil in Spain; and Network of Animation (NOA) in Canada.
 Tokyo Movie Shinsha (TMS) also animated the opening credits for the first season.
 However, AKOM was fired due to inconsistent animation quality in several episodes, such as "Cat Scratch Fever" and "Moon of the Wolf."

 Much of the short film The Dark Knight's First Night was reused for the series introduction.
 Its final shot, showing Batman overlooking Gotham City with a lightning bolt behind him, evokes both the cover of Frank Miller's Batman: The Dark Knight Returns (1986) and the closing scene of the 1989 Batman film.
 The credits omit the series title, as Bruce Timm and Tom Ruegger believed Batman's iconic nature made it unnecessary.
 This decision reflects the creators' intent to tell a story through visuals alone, avoiding expositional dialogue.
 Similarly, each episode features a unique intertitle, typically designed by Radomski, which conveys themes or significant events without the use of words, staying true to the series' visual storytelling approach.